fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 We implement the Janus protocol for fault-tolerant, replicated distributed transaction processing.
 We leverage the existing networking infrastructure provided by the TAPIR repository.

 # Notes
+- 9/18:
+	- got client-single replica on single shard working
+	- verify that transactions commit and are strictly serializable for one replica
+	- scale to multiple replicas on a shard
+	- then try to change config to support cross-shard communication for Inquire

 - 9/11:
 	- reclass server under TransportReceiver as in weakstore
 	- implement inquire function